hjdhjd/homebridge-unifi-protect/docs/ProtectAPI.md

 | modelKey    |  The device model category that we're updating.
 | newUpdateId |  A new UUID generated on a per-update basis.
 This can be safely ignored it seems.

+##### Data Frame
 The final part of the update packet is the data frame.
-The data frame can be three different types of data - although in practice, I've only seen JSONs come across.
+The data frame can be three different types of data - although in practice, JSONs are all that come across, I've found.
 Those types are:

 | Payload Type |  Description
 |--------------|------------------------------------------------------------------------------------